RazorFlow/docs/src/content/php/guide/components/chart/chart_event_click.md

 }
 </meta>

-You can execute a PHP function when an item on the chart has been clicked, by using the {{ linkApi("php", "Component", "onItemClicked") }} function.
+You can execute a PHP function when an item on the chart has been clicked, by using the {{ linkApi("php", "ChartComponent", "onItemClicked") }} function.
 This function is executed whenever an item (like a line chart circle, column chart rectangle, etc.) is clicked.

 ~~~
 $chart->onItemClicked (array($chart), "handleItemClick");